 1. Use the mouse to draw a pattern among the 9 dots on the screen.
 Release the mouse when the pattern is done.

 - The pattern shall have 4 dots at least.

-- Each dot can be connected for once only.
+- · Each dot can be connected for once only.

 - 2. Draw the same pattern again to confirm it.
-When the two patterns match, the pattern is configured successfully.

 Figure 1-2 Set Unlock Pattern